-- The SAFMC has listed several EC species in the Snapper Grouper FMP. - Not directly implemented due to concerns over the protection of prey species. - Including longspine porgy, cottonwick, ocean triggerfish, bank sea bass, and rock seabass. - No regulations associated with the EC species listing but the species stay within the Fishery Management Unit. - Listing as EC species has prioritized the species for continued data collection that may help with future ecosystem modeling and ecosystem-based fishery management efforts.
+- The SAFMC has listed several EC species in the Snapper Grouper FMP. - Not directly implemented due to concerns over the protection of prey species. - No regulations associated with the EC species listing but the species stay within the Fishery Management Unit. - Listing as EC species has prioritized the species for continued data collection that may help with future ecosystem modeling and ecosystem-based fishery management efforts.